SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/activities-tab.md

 Use the checkboxes below the activities list to specify which activities will be displayed.
 The options are **Follow-ups**, **Tasks** and **Documents**.

 > [!NOTE]
-> Tasks are follow-ups which do not usually have a defined time or duration.
+> Tasks are follow-ups that do not usually have a defined time or duration.

 ## Open activities in the activities list